 The business and operational plan (volume 2) applies to the board and outlines how it will invest the money that it raises through levies and other funding sources over a three-year timeframe.

-An implementation plan outlines the 52 projects that the board implements each year.
+An implementation plan outlines projects that the board implements each year.

 The evidence used to develop the plan

 The plan is supported by a library that catalogues the evidence used to develop the plan.
 The library is continually added to as new and better information becomes available.